sams96/sams96.github.io/_drafts/minor-planets.md

 used by the filter.
 However this offset is smaller than the size of the stars in our images so it should not affect our results.
-\enlargethispage{0.5\baselineskip}</p>
+\enlargethispage{0.5\baselineskip}

-<p>We then plate solved the images, which AstroImageJ does by uploading the images
-to a service called Astrometry.net \citep{lang2012}.
+We then plate solved the images, which AstroImageJ does by uploading the images to a service called Astrometry.net \citep{lang2012}.
 This returns the position of the centre of the image in celestial coordinates, as well as the angular size of a pixel.
-This then allowed us to use AstroImageJ’s centroid tool, which finds the centre of brightness of an object, to establish the position of our target.
+This then allowed us to use AstroImageJ's centroid tool, which finds the centre of brightness of an object, to establish the position of our target.
 We recorded this in a spreadsheet with the time at which the image was taken.
 We decided not to stack the calibrated light frames as some of the objects moved